dayton-outar/shillings/docs/EXPERIENCE/performance/OPTIMIZING.CSS.md

   - text-transform: uppercase
 ```

-Listing 3.3 shows a portion of `csscss` output.
+Listing 3.3 above shows a portion of `csscss` output.

 Combine the repeated selectors: